 3-month fee-free extension to registration period

-You do not need to apply for this extension to be applied, applied as you start your final year of registration but if you want to know more about how it can be used to help mitigate the disruption caused by Covid-19, or if you would like to make a case for it to be applied earlier, please contact your Doctoral College Administrator.
+If you want to know more about how this extension can be used to help mitigate the disruption caused by Covid-19, or if you would like to make a case for it to be applied earlier, please contact your Doctoral College Administrator.

 Suspension of studies